ReactiveX/RxJava/docs/Writing-operators-for-2.0.md

 }
 ```

-When taking other reactive types as inputs in these operators, it is recommended one defines the base reactive interfaces instead of the abstract classes, allowing better interoperability between libraries (especially with `Flowable` operators and other Reactive-Streams `Publisher`s).
+When taking other reactive types as inputs in these operators, it is recommended one defines the base reactive interfaces instead of the abstract classes, allowing better interoperability between libraries (especially with `Flowable` operators and other Reactive Streams `Publisher`s).
 To recap, these are the class-interface pairs:

   - `Flowable` - `Publisher` - `FlowableSubscriber`/`Subscriber`
   - `Observable` - `ObservableSource` - `Observer`